x0pherl/fender-bender/README.md

 #### Bracket Top

-The bracket top slides into the [bottom bracket](#bottom-bracket) and locks the wheel/bearing assemly into place.
+The bracket top slides into the [bottom bracket](#bottom-bracket) and locks the wheel/bearing assembly into place.

 #### Bracket Clip